felipeGarciaDiaz/netNuke/README.md

 # netNuke
+  ### Why I Made this
+  I wanted to develop something so I could learn to understand Bluetooth communication and wireless/Wifi-less accesibility.
+I wanted to create something with an interesting concept, and the use of a raspberry pi, to further add to the portablity of this project.
+Plus being able to bump off an entire network, seems like a pretty powerful thing to be able to use.

 ### Raspberry Pi Bluetooth Network Deauthentication Tool
 Bump every entity off a network, wirelessly without wifi with the use of bluetooth.
 The idea of this project is intended for the server(Raspberry pi) to be able to be hidden in a backpack or a remote place, and for the attacker to communicate with it via android or laptop, using the client program to send the malicious code to the pi, bumping the entire network.
 ## Required hardware